OpenScienceLabs/opensciencelabs.github.io/pages/index.md

         empower open science initiatives worldwide.
       </p>
       <p>
-        If you want to be our partner, please us an email to
+        If you want to be our partner, please send us an email to
         <a href="mailto:team@opensciencelabs.org" target="_blank"
           >team@opensciencelabs.org</a
         >.